ASHWarriors/Google-Hashcode/README.md

 Total score
 7,977,729 points

-#The above score was machieved in the extended round.
+#The above score was achieved in the extended round.

 The code for the larger traffic datasets like D and F required alloting 1 second to each incoming road at each intersection for green light.